jharini/booknotes/system-design/system-design-interview/chapter23/README.md

  * User 1 and 2 attempt to book the same room at the same time.
  * Transaction 1 checks if there are enough rooms - there are
  * Transaction 2 check if there are enough rooms - there are
- * Transaction 2 reserves the room and updates the inventory
+ * Transaction 1 reserves the room and updates the inventory
- * Transaction 1 also reserves the room as it still sees there are 99 `total_reserved` rooms out of 100.
+ * Transaction 2 also reserves the room as it still sees there are 99 `total_reserved` rooms out of 100.
+The isolation property in ACID means database transactions must complete their tasks independently from other transactions.
+So Transaction2 does not know about Transaction1.
  * Both transactions successfully commit the changes

 This problem can be solved using some form of locking mechanism: